ChameleonCloud/docs/source/getting-started/index.rst

 ================================

-**Projects** are user-created workspaces on Chameleon that allow you to manage project resources and members, create hardware and network reservations, and share project outcomes (like publications).
-All Chameleon projects have an assigned **project ID** (``CHI-XXXXXX``), a project leader (what we call a **Principal Investigator (PI)** on Chameleon), and an **allocation** of compute resources.
+**Projects** are user-created workspaces on Chameleon that allow you to manage testbed resources and project members, create hardware and network reservations, and share project outcomes (like publications).
+All Chameleon projects have an assigned **project ID** (``CHI-XXXXXX``), a project leader (what we call a **Principal Investigator (PI)** 🕵️ on Chameleon), and an **allocation** of compute resources.
 First-time projects are automatically granted six months of compute (20,000 `service hours`_).

 .. note::
    Projects can request renewals after the first allocation to receive more compute.
 Read more about renewals :ref:`here <recharge-extend-allocation>`.

    A PI can have multiple projects on Chameleon to isolate their research projects and compute.
 We ask that users create a new project when starting a new research endeavor, rather than reusing a previous one.
 This user behavior also helps us report the magnificent impact and value that Chameleon provides and helps keep the lights on so you can keep doing your research.

 There are two ways to join a project: